KitaitiMakoto/bibid/README.markdown

 [BiB/i][bibi] daemon.
 Actually, not a daemon.

-It hosts EPUB files and generate HTML tags to embed the book to your blogs.
+It hosts EPUB files and generates HTML tags to embed the books to your blog.

 Demo
 ----